 The field of business analytics is a broad term that can encompass very different industries and job duties.
 However, the basic principles of business analysis can be applied to a variety of positions with the state.
 Business analysts look at data and trends, and develop new strategies to ensure the state is minding its bottom line and providing services accurately and efficiently.
 Business analytics is a hot, well-paying field with annual salaries averaging more than $80,000 per year.

-No matter what agency or business you wish to work for as a business analyst, UC Davis Extension’s Business Analysis Certificate Program can help you get there.
+No matter what agency or business you wish to work for as a business analyst, UC Davis Continuing and Professional Education’s Business Analysis Certificate Program can help you get there.
 This four-course, six-to-nine-month online program explores the fundamental theories of business analysis and teaches you how to identify and optimize business opportunities as well as the company’s resources to develop strategies.
 You might also consider UC Davis Extension’s online series Data Visualization with Tableau, which teaches the latest techniques in the presentation of data, including data dashboards and interactive infographics.
 Tableau is widely used by professional analysts, so why not add this to your résumé?

 4. Accounting Specialist

 Government agencies depend on accountants to properly allocate funds to fit the often-tight budgeting that can come with government activity.
 Accounting specialists prepare financial statements for government agencies, which are often publicly released.
 They are employed in nearly every government agency and enjoy an annual salary range in the state of California of $57,600-$72,000 per year.